Renovationism: Beginnings and first period (1920s–1930s)

 The last decision sparked a number of consecrations of "married bishops" throughout the country, especially in Siberia.
 As a result of its promulgation, of 67 bishops that arrived to the Second Moscow Council in April 1923, only 20 had been ordained before the schism.
 The consecration of the "married bishops" without waiting for a conciliar decision on changing appropriate Canons met with opposition even among many Renovationist leaders and those "married bishops" later received a second laying on of hands before the Council opened.

-The I Renovationist or "II All-Russian" Council met in Moscow in 29 April – 8 May 1923.
-It mostly confirmed the decisions concerning changes in the canonical rules of ordinations and clerical marriage, which had already been implemented in many dioceses.
+The I Renovationist (or officially "II All-Russian" Council) met in Moscow between 29 April and 8 May 1923.
 Its most controversial and infamous decision was to put Patriarch Tikhon (who was under house arrest, awaiting trial) on ecclesiastic trial in absentia for his opposition to Communism, and to strip him of his episcopacy, priesthood and monastic status.
+The council allowed the marriage for episcopate and second marriage for priests.
+Monasteries "as having deviated from the pure monastic idea" were ordered to be closed.
 The Council then resolved to abolish the Patriarchate altogether and to return to the "collegial" form of church government.
-Considering Russian historical practices, this would have made the Church officially a department of the government.
-Patriarch Tikhon refused to recognize the authority of this Council and the validity of the "court" decision, due to many irregularities in canonical procedure: essentially, the decision had no effect on the life of the Patriarchal or "Tikhonite" Church.
+The Supreme Church Administration was renamed to the Supreme Church Council, still under the chairmanship of Antonin (Granovsky).
+Patriarch Tikhon, who was visited by delegation from the council, refused to recognize the authority of this council and the validity of the "court" decision, due to many irregularities in canonical procedure: essentially, the decision had no effect on the life of the Patriarchal or "Tikhonite" Church.

+On June 24, 1923, a power struggle among the factions resulted in the forced resignation of Metropolitan Antonin (Granovsky).
+On June 29, 1923, he declared his "Union for Church Renewal" autocephalous and soon reverting to his previous title of "bishop", engaged in a series of radical liturgical experiments: e.g., moving the altar table to the middle of the church, among other changes.
+He made one of the first translations of the Divine Liturgy into modern Russian.
+His group disintegrated in 1929.